 Seljalandsfoss Waterfall: This was our second favourite waterfall in Iceland.
 One of the interesting things about this popular waterfall is that visitors can walk behind it into a small cave.
 Just be careful not to fall as the mud is very slippery.

 We drove back to Reykjavik on our third night so that we could spend our last day in the city.
-As there were Euro 2016 football games, we spent the evening watching the game at Lebowski Bar, and had a very nice dinner at Sjavargrillo – tasting Icelandic food and beers.
+As there were Euro 2016 football games, we spent the evening watching the game at Lebowski Bar and had a very nice dinner at Sjavargrillo – tasting Icelandic food and beers.
 After dinner, we headed towards the coast to watch the amazing midnight sun.

-The next day, we went to Bjork’s favorite café – The Gray Cat Café to have a breakfast.
+The next day, we went to Bjork’s favourite café – The Gray Cat Café to have breakfast.
 After getting lost in streets full of shops, we went up to the terrace of the Hallgrimşkirkja Church to view the city from the top.
 Hallgrímskirkja Church is Reykjavík’s main landmark and its tower can be seen from almost everywhere in the city.

 In general, there is a very relaxed life in Iceland.
 It gave us the feeling that no one works in winter so everything costs double in summer.
 Still, it was worth every penny we spent there.
 So thank you Iceland, for giving us the opportunity to see your hidden gems and beauty.